 Add the ground turkey or beef (raw) and all other ingredients (except for half of the tomato sauce and half the cheese) to the mixing bowl.
 Mix to combine thoroughly with the rice.

 Fill each pepper with enough of the meat mixture to come a little bit above the top of the pepper.
 Don't pack them too tightly or they won't cook evenly.

-Place stuffed peppers on a trivet in the Instant Pot.
-They will be sitting above the water. *See note.
+Place stuffed peppers on the trivet in the pot.
+They will be sitting above the water.*

 Pour remaining tomato sauce on top of the peppers.

-Press the Pressure Cook/Manual button, and the +/- button to select 8 minutes.
+Press the Pressure Cook/Manual button, and then the +/- button to select 9 minutes.
 High Pressure (Cook time may vary by size of peppers and how full they are stuffed).

-- Manually release the remaining steam by turning the knob to the venting position (carefully).
-When the pin in the lid drops and all of the remaining pressure is released, open the lid, facing it away from your face.
+When the pin in the lid drops and all of the remaining pressure is released you can open the lid.

 Check the internal temperature using an instant read thermometer.
 The temp should be at least 165° for ground turkey, and 160° for ground beef.

 Remove peppers with tongs to serve.